 - Notetaker: Takes action notes/takeaways and emails them to everyone right after meeting

 - Bridge moderator: Someone who can assist remote participants in a face-to-face meeting or those unable to use a video conference platform or facilitates in the chat

-- Time keeper: Keeps time
+- Timekeeper: Keeps time

 Some teams appoint a “Yoda” to add some levity and increase human connection.
-A Yoda is the person who mentions the elephant in the room or calls it out when meeting norms are not being followed.
+A Yoda is a person who mentions the elephant in the room or calls it out when meeting norms are not being followed.

 For more on designing your virtual meeting, read this helpful resource from Nancy White and colleagues.